KenjiOhtsuka/kotlin-cheatsheet/en.md

         ```
         fun sun(a: Int, b: Int): Int = a + b
         ```
+    * Do not put a space before an opening parenthesis in method declaration or method call.
 * As default, function is final.
 To make it overrideable, add `open` to the head.
     ```
     open fun function() { ... }